Your super isn’t automatically included in your will, unless you've given certain instructions to your super fund first.

 - any other financial dependants.

 Paying super death benefits as a lump sum

 Lump-sum super death benefits paid to tax dependants directly, or via your personal legal representative, are not taxed, whereas super benefits paid to non-tax dependants may be.

 For non-tax dependants, tax will only be payable on any taxable component of the lump-sum super benefit, which may include both a taxed and/or untaxed element.

-Note, an untaxed element will typically only arise where the death benefit includes proceeds from a life insurance policy held by the fund, or where the death benefit is being paid from an untaxed super fund, for example certain government sector superannuation funds.
+Note, an untaxed element will typically only arise where the death benefit includes proceeds from a life insurance policy held by the fund, or where the death benefit is being paid from an untaxed super fund, for example certain government sector super funds.

 Paying super death benefits as an income stream

-If the death benefit pension, however, is paid from an untaxed fund, the taxable portion of pension payments received by a beneficiary under age 60 (where you’re also under age 60 at the time of your death) will be taxed at the beneficiary’s maximum tax rate, with no tax offset.
+If the death benefit pension, however, is paid from an untaxed fund, the taxable portion of pension payments received by a beneficiary under age 60 (where you’re also under age 60 at the time of your passing) will be taxed at the beneficiary’s maximum tax rate, with no tax offset.
 If you or your beneficiary are over age 60 at the time of death, the taxable portion of pension payments will be eligible for a 10% tax offset.

 Other things worth noting

 Children over the age of 25 (other than those with a permanent disability) can’t receive super death benefits as an income stream.
 If they do receive a death benefit pension from an earlier age, they’ll typically need to cash it as a lump sum by the time they turn 25.